Vxtzq/CrowdGPT/docs/ARCHITECTURE.md

 ## Client architecture
 The client is a simple pytorch training loop wrapper that trains the main model on provided data.
 It then bring back its updates on the main model to the server, which savez these updates after fureter verification.

+**The client is therefore 100% auditable, opensource, and safe to use** (no arbitrary code coming from server is ever executed)